The Luminary Roleplay Society

-Upcoming Events (send us an email for more info including location):
+Upcoming Events (send us an email for more info including specific location):

-NOTE: The LRS has procured a Zoom account – if having access to this will help you run online LARPs please let us know and we will see if we can help.
+The LRS also has a Zoom account and has access to full google workspace accounts (IE unlimited length google hangouts) – if having access to either of these (or some other resource!) will help you run online LARPs, please let us know and we will see how we can help!

 Note that sending us an email and getting on our mailing list will provide the most up to date info.
 See also, the CALENDAR.
 Websites do not always get updated in the most timely manner.

 03/19/2023, Titanic LARP: Following the depletion of resources on the Earth’s surface, the UN and allied corporations have taken up deep-sea mining.
 As tensions rise with between the UN and the surface powers, corporations have begun to develop undersea luxury domes.
 The first dome, designed with a view of the wreck of the Titanic, was opened to much fanfare but closed only a week later under mysterious circumstances.
 Now various organizations are rushing their agents to the scene to determine what happened and retrieve any of their representatives who were present at the opening.
 With a variety of interests converging at the site of one of the most memorable nautical disasters in modern human history, it seems as though the entire situation lies in the shadow of the Titanic…